 Most people in the religious world believe that the Lord Jesus saying “It is finished” upon the cross is proof that God’s work of salvation is already completely finished.
 And yet you testify that the Lord has returned in the flesh to express the truth and to do the work of judgment beginning with God’s house in order to save people utterly.
 So exactly how should one understand God’s work to save mankind?
 We are unclear on this aspect of the truth, so please fellowship this for us.

-Most people in the religious world think: Whenwas crucified and said before He expired “It is finished,” this proved that God’s work of was entirely complete, and there would be no more work.
-Thus, upon hearing that God is doing a new stage of work in , many people absolutely deny it.
+Most people in the religious world think: When the Lord Jesus was crucified and said before He expired “It is finished,” this proved that God’s work ofwas entirely complete, and there would be no more work.
+Thus, upon hearing that God is doing a new stage of work in the last days, many people absolutely deny it.
 They think it an impossible thing.
-Well, when it comes down to it, what is of the matter?
-When the was crucified, did it or did it not represent that God’s work of saving mankind was entirely “finished”?
+Well, when it comes down to it, what is the truth of the matter?
+When the Lord Jesus was crucified, did it or did it not represent that God’s work of saving mankind was entirely “finished”?
 Did the Lord saying “It is finished” mean that all the Lord’s work of redeeming mankind was accomplished, or did it mean that all God’s work of saving mankind was accomplished?